devtahmid/NLP-Uebungen/home_assign1/Task overview.md

-# Home Assignment 1

-Overview of the notebook
+# Overview of the Task (the actual notebook is present within this same folder)

 ### Task 1
 Just getting familiar with regex in python